ashishbaghudana/cs3214-frontend-website/README.md

 ### Semester Setup

 The web application is configured using a JSON file that is placed within the directory `/home/courses/cs3214/admin/submissions/configurationFiles`.
+The file should be named as per the semester i.e. for Spring 2019, the file should be called `spring2019.json`.
 There are several fields in configuration file, including the semester name, TAs, lectures, and other documents.
 See the `config/` folder for more information.

 ## Node Application Setup